No Request Left Behind: Tackling Heterogeneity in Long-Context LLM Inference with Medha

 \subsection{Evaluation Setup}

-\myparagraph{Baselines} We compare our system against the \sota{} LLM inference serving systems, \ls{}~\cite{2024loongserve} and vLLM \cite{vllmsosp} with long context request serving ability.
+\myparagraph{Baselines} We compare our system against the \sota{} long-context LLM inference serving systems, \ls{} \cite{2024loongserve} and vLLM \cite{vllmsosp}.
 Note that, for context lengths greater than 32K, vLLM defaults to the Sarathi-Serve scheduler \cite{agrawal2024taming}.
 Thus, we refer to this baseline as Sarathi.
 We consider two chunk sizes for the Sarathi scheduler: 512 and 2048.
 We also consider DistServe \cite{distserve2024} and SplitWise \cite{patel2023splitwise}, however, these systems run out of memory due to activation memory bottleneck as discussed in \Cref{sec:limits-conventional}.
 To our knowledge, there are no publicly available systems that directly tackle convoy effects in long context inference.
-Finally, we evaluate \sysname{} variant that replaces the IRLS request prioritization and prefill-prefill batching with standard first-come-first-serve (FCFS) scheduling while retaining all other proposed mechanisms.
+Finally, we evaluate \sysname{} variant that replaces the LARS request prioritization and multi-prefill batching with standard FCFS/EDF/LRS scheduling while retaining all other proposed mechanisms.

 \myparagraph{Models and datasets} We use \llamaS{} and \llamaL{} with RoPE~\cite{su2024roformer} scaling to support up to 10M tokens.
 Currently, there are no publicly available long-context LLM datasets available that span millions of tokens.
 Previous systems use L-Eval~\cite{leval} and LV-Eval~\cite{lveval} for long context evaluations.
 These datasets were created to evaluate long-context abilities of LLMs and predominantly contain short form question, with extremely small decode lengths.
 For instance, the median output length in L-Eval is 47 tokens as opposed to 415 in ShareGPT4 ~\cite{wang2023openchat} --- which is based on actual real-world user interactions with GPT4.

-To evaluate realistic workloads, we construct the \textbf{\emph{\sysname{}-SWE}} trace using the Gemini-Flash-1.5B model~\cite{team2024gemini}, inspired by LLM-enabled software engineering tools that have recently gained popularity.
+To perform more realistic evaluations, we construct the \textbf{\emph{\sysname{}-SWE}} trace using the Gemini-Flash-1.5B model~\cite{team2024gemini}, inspired by LLM-enabled software engineering tools that have recently gained popularity.